-Made with rolled oats, these easy apple cinnamon muffins are perfect for breakfast or after school snacking.
+Made with rolled oats, these easy apple cinnamon oatmeal muffins are an easy and quick breakfast or after school snack.

 If your weeks are as busy as mine, spending some time on the weekend preparing food for the coming week is a good strategy to save time (and headaches).
-These easy apple cinnamon muffins fit the bill.
+This easy apple oatmeal muffins recipe fits the bill.

 They freeze easily.
-They’re tasty, so kids will love them.
+They’re tasty, so kids will love them; they’re a great school snack to tuck into the lunchbox.
 And they’re easy to make.

-This recipe makes a dozen muffins, but doubling the recipe will feed a hungry crowd or allow you to freeze some for the rest of the week.
+This recipe makes a dozen homemade muffins, but making a double batch will feed a hungry crowd or allow you to freeze some for the whole family to enjoy on busy mornings the rest of the week.
 You can pop a frozen muffin in a school lunch box and it will be thawed and ready to eat by noon.

 5 Easy Steps to Transform Your Pantry!